Future Foundation

 The Future Foundation is a fictional organization appearing in American comic books published by Marvel Comics.
 Created by writer Jonathan Hickman, the team first appeared in Fantastic Four #579 (July 2010) and stars in the series FF, written by Hickman and illustrated by Steve Epting.
-The Future Foundation is a philanthropic organization created by Mister Fantastic to better serve humanity's future.
+The Future Foundation is a philanthropic organization created by Mister Fantastic dedicated to better serve humanity's future.

-Publication History
+Publication history

-Jonathan Hickman launched FF in May 2011 with various artists assisting him.
+Jonathan Hickman published FF in May 2011 with various artists assisting him.
 The volume ran for 23 issues.

 As part of Marvel NOW!, FF was relaunched with creative team of Matt Fraction and Mike Allred in November 2012 and ended with issue #16 in January 2014.

-A new volume of Future Foundation was released by writer Jeremy Whitley in 2019, but was canceled after five issues due to low sales.
+A new volume of Future Foundation was released by writer Jeremy Whitley in 2019, but was soon canceled after five issues due to low sales.